 DAY 3 – Wednesday, December 27

 Today we are meeting with someone special for an early lunch in Kilauea Lodge.
 Our Lava Lodge, where we spent the night, offered us a makana (gift) – a tasty local papaya and a couple of pastries, so we had our morning coffee with those wonderful treats to start the day, and then needed to find what to do before lunch.
-Discover World mobile application came handy – it showed us all points of interest around us, and we zeroed in on Volcano Garden Arts Gallery.
+After a quick online search we decided on Volcano Garden Arts Gallery.
 We love arts, and their website had almost a museum quality feel.
 Here is the account of our third day – Volcano Garden Arts Gallery, lunch at Kilauea Lodge, visit to Jaggar Museum in Hawaii Volcanoes National Park, and drive to our vacation rental cottage in Puako with stops at Punaluu Beach and St. Benedict’s Catholic Church (a.k.a. the Painted Church).

 DAY 4 – Thursday, December 28